gjlumsden/net-core-workshop/labs/01-net-core-fundamentals/01-get-started-with-net-core.md

 ### Steps

 1. Open your preferred console.
-Create a director for the workshop:
+Create a directory for the workshop:

     ```bash
     cd C:\Dev\